Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Ethical Considerations

 \section{Ethical Considerations}

 All data created and/or used in this work was synthetically generated and/or derived from Wikidata, a public knowledge base released under the CC0~1.0 Universal license.
 As such, we do not foresee any ethical concerns regarding personally identifying information or offensive content.
+Also, the llm-jp-corpus-v3~\citep{enomoto-etal-2024-investigating} used in \cref{sec:discussion} is publicly available.

-All language models employed in this study are publicly released models.
-We strictly adhered to the terms and conditions of each model's license, including but not limited to models released under the Meta LLaMA and Mistral licensing terms.
+All language models used in this study are publicly available.
+We strictly adhered to the terms and conditions of each model's license, including, but not limited to, those released under the Meta Llama and Mistral licensing terms.

 During the development of code and the writing of this paper, we made use of AI assistants, including large language models.
 All code snippets and textual content generated with the assistance of such tools were carefully reviewed and revised by the authors to ensure scientific integrity, accuracy, and ethical compliance.